Kittson County, Minnesota: History

 Pembina County was one of five large counties the Minnesota Territory legislature established on October 27, 1849.
 It was not organized at that time.
 On March 9, 1878, the legislature renamed Pembina County to Kittson County.
 On February 25, 1879, Kittson County was divided, creating Marshall County.
 The county seat, Hallock, was organized in 1880.
 Kittson County was further diminished in 1894 when Roseau County was partitioned off.
 Kittson County has retained its present boundaries since 1894.

 St. Vincent, which is directly across the Red River from Pembina, was incorporated in 1857, just before statehood.
 In 1878, the St. Paul & Pacific Railroad line reached St. Vincent and opened the area to settlement.
 With the railroad coming through, settlers began arriving to stake their claims.
 Many of the earliest settlers in what became Pembina and St. Vincent were Métis, going back to the late 18th century.
 The railway extended through the western part of the county, with Donaldson, Kennedy, Hallock, Northcote, Humboldt and St. Vincent along the line.
 The eastern part of the county was settled in the early 1900s.
 The Soo Line railroad was completed in 1904 and the communities of Karlstad, Halma, Bronson, Lancaster, Orleans and Noyes were established.
 Scandinavians, Ukrainians, Polish, Scottish, Irish, English, Germans, French Canadians, Canadian Gaelic speakers from New Brunswick, and Métis all contributed to the county's melting pot.

+In March 1915, a law was signed to give Minnesota counties the right to choose whether to allow alcohol sales.
+At this point, all cities in Kittson had voted to ban alcohol already.
+Until May 1965, when county option was eliminated, Kittson County was a dry county; no beverages with over 3.2% alcohol could be sold.